open/close all folders

 An Aldia warlock who occupied the abandoned Brightstone Cave Chapel and began using the site to conduct dark rituals with his Congregation of enslaved Undead.
 His minions do not take kindly to interruptions of their services and readily offer up intruders to their master as sacrifices.

-- Flunky Boss: He fights with his congregation, which is made up of several garden-variety hollows and two priests.
+- Flunky Boss: The Magus fights with his congregation, which is made up of several garden-variety hollows and two priests.

 - Shock and Awe: The two priest are able to cast lightning-based miracles, often stopping you in your tracks.

 - Squishy Wizard: Despite being backed up by several flunkies and capable of firing myriads of spells, his health is among the lowest for a boss fight.

 A monstrous two-headed spider which serves as the Keeper of the Writhing Ruin.
 Apparently Duke Tseldora's pet and more than likely the progenitor of the swarms of parasite spiders which overran and destroyed Brightstone Cove.
 But what could the Duke have wanted with such an abomination, and what madness could have possessed him to allow the destruction of his own domain?